 Carrying a Balance Raises Your Score

 One of the more popular credit score myths states that carrying a balance on your cards boosts your score.
 The myth might stem from a misunderstanding of how credit reporting works.
 Credit bureaus do look at how much you are charging to your card each month, but the balance is usually the amount on your statement at the end of the billing period, not the amount you didn’t pay that month, according to US News and World Report.
-Making only the minimum payment or slightly more than the minimum won’t increase your credit score, but it will increase the amount of interest you end up paying.
+Carrying a low balance on your credit card (less than 30%) won’t harm your credit score in most cases, but carrying high balances on your credit card may lower them.
 Your best option, for your wallet and your credit score, is always to pay your credit card in full by the due date.

 You Can Spend Up to Your Limit